Dimers on Riemann surfaces I: Temperleyan forests: Winding and height function

 If $y \in \gamma_x$ and $y$ is not a corner (or $x \in \gamma(y)$ and $x$ is not a corner), then \end{lemma} \begin{proof} Notice that the last assertion follows simply from additivity of intrinsic winding.
 Indeed, for example if $y \in \gamma_x$, there is no discontinuity of intrinsic winding at $y$ since $y$ is not a corner.

 For the rest, take $m \in \gamma_x \cap \gamma_y$.
 Notice that by additivity of winding,

 where $\ve = +1$ (or $\ve = -1$) if $\gamma_y$ merge with $\gamma_x$ to its right (or left).
-This is clear since we need to do a half turn to move from $\gamma_{xm}$ to $\gamma_{my}$ at $m$ and the turn is clockwise if $\gamma_y$ merges to the right of $\gamma_x$ and anticlockwise otherwise. \end{proof} We remark that the last assertion of the above lemma works even at corners by adding the appropriate angle at the corner to match the winding field difference.
-In what follows, we avoid using winding field at corners, hence this ambiguity would not bother us.
-We also remark that such a definition easily extends to a finite tree with the branches oriented towards a fixed vertex in the tree in place of being oriented towards ``infinity".
-Finally the formula for $h(x) - h(y)$ described in \cref{lem:winding_field} can be taken to be the definition of the winding field (or rather its gradient) for any tree embedded with piecewise smooth edges, even if \eqref{tree_assn} is not satisfied.
+This is clear since we need to do a half turn to move from $\gamma_{xm}$ to $\gamma_{my}$ at $m$ and the turn is clockwise if $\gamma_y$ merges to the right of $\gamma_x$ and anticlockwise otherwise. \end{proof} We remark that the last assertion of the above lemma could be made to work even at corners by adding the appropriate angle, however in what follows, we avoid using winding field at corners so we don't need to introduce these additional difficulties.
+Finally the formulas for $h(x) - h(y)$ described in \cref{lem:winding_field} can be taken to be the definition of the winding field (or rather its gradient) for any tree embedded with piecewise smooth edges, even if \eqref{tree_assn} is not satisfied.
 This will be the typical situation for our setup.

-We will now extend the definition of the winding field of $\cT$ to the faces of a graph spanned by $\cT$.
-For context, we remind the reader that in \cref{sec:Temp}, a bijection between Temperleyan CRSF and dimer configurations was established.
-Also recall that the height function of a dimer configuration is defined on the faces of the graph.
-Thus it is necessary to do this extension carefully so that the dimer height differences become exactly the same as the winding field, perhaps up to some global topological error term coming from the jumps between various components in the forest.